StyleCI/Docs/introduction.md

 # StyleCI Docs

-Welcome to StyleCI - The Web Coding Style Service!
+StyleCI is a continuous integration service which **automatically enforces** your code style preferences.
+Never again waste your developers' time on maintaining and configuring custom code style fixing tools and CI services, or their time reviewing code style within pull requests.
+Simply enable StyleCI, apply our fixes, then enable our full automation mode!

-StyleCI provides checks for both your open and closed source repos.
+We support both your open and closed source repos from **GitHub**, **GitLab** or **Bitbucket**.
 By analyzing every push or pull request made on your codebase, StyleCI ensures that your code is always written against the standards you want it to be.
+StyleCI supports **PHP**, **JS**, **CSS**, **Vue.js**, **Python** and more.
+For **Laravel** users, StyleCI is used by the framework to enforce its own code style guidelines automatically, and Laravel applications additionally ship with a `.styleci.yml` config file to help you get started.

 <a name="getting-started"></a>
 ## Getting Started